Leo-Zubiri/my-website/docs/datascience/IBM/03_languages.md

 Companies like IBM, Google, Facebook, Microsoft, Bank of America, Ford, TechCrunch, Uber are using R.

 Is the largest repository of statistical knowledge and integrates well with other computer languages like C++, Java, C, .Net and Python

+## SQL

+Structured Query Language

+It is simple and powerful, was designed for managing data in relational databases.
+It is used extensively for storing, manipulating and retrieving data.

+The syntax of the SQL you write may change based on the relational database management system you are using